So I have a problem.

 3. It needs to be unlocked

 Most importantly, it needs to be unlocked and unrestricted.
 I move countries every few weeks or months, and don’t have a phone contract anywhere.
-I absolutely have to be able to drop any prepaid SIM card into the device and have it work without restriction.
+I absolutely have to be able to drop any prepaid local SIM card into the device and have it work without restriction.

 4. It needs to work in as many countries as possible